What is Spiking?

 • Do you know who might have done it?

 They may take a non-invasive urine sample as soon as possible.
 Some drugs leave the body quickly, but testing can still be considered up to 7 days after the incident.
-You won’t get in trouble for having taken alcohol or drugs voluntarily—just let the police know, as it helps with testing.

-Other Ways to Report
+Other ways to report

 If you didn’t get the support you needed, you can also report to:

-You can also anonymously share your experience using the WalkSafe App via the “How was your experience?” feature.
+You can also anonymously share your experience using the WalkSafe app via the ‘how was your experience?’ feature.

-Stop the Spike Trained Venues
+Stop the Spike trained venues

 These venues have taken part in DrinkSafe Spike Awareness Training and have been supplied with a stock of Anti-Spiking Drink Covers and Early Indicator Spiking Detection Test Kits.